Ontario Highway 35: History

 Highway 35, like many highways that begin at Lake Ontario and eventually cross into the Canadian Shield, began as several trails connecting settlements.
 Most of the southern portion of the highway follows various sidelines and concessions.

 Between Lindsay and Fenelon Falls, Highway 35 follows the former Fenelon Road, while north of there it follows The Cameron Road, a trail carved in the 1850s between Fenelon and Minden.
-North of Minden, the highway roughy follows The Bobcaygeon Road, a colonization road built as far north as Dwight in the 1850s.
+North of Minden, the highway roughly follows The Bobcaygeon Road, a colonization road built as far north as Dwight in the 1850s.

 Predecessors and construction

 Several portions of Highway 35 were built along or nearby the Bobcaygeon Road, a colonization road built in the 1850s to open settlement into the frontier of Central Ontario.
 The first half of the 19th century saw settlement occur along "the front", the townships established along the shores of Lake Ontario.
 Seeking to open the interior lands of Upper Canada to prospective settlers and farming, the government began the construction of the colonization roads through the wilderness of the southern edge of the Canadian Shield.
 In 1854, Michael Deane surveyed a line between present-day Bobcaygeon and Carnarvon.
 Actual construction of a passable road along the survey line began on October 16, 1856.
 It was named by Peterborough County sheriff William Conger, whom had promoted the building of the road for several years.

-Five miles (8 km) of the Bobcaygeon Road were opened by the end of 1856.
+5 mi of the Bobcaygeon Road were opened by the end of 1856.
 By the end of 1858, it was opened to north of the Burnt River in Kinmount, and by 1860 to the Gull River, where the townsite of Minden was established.
 The road was opened farther north to the Peterson Road at Carnarvon in the summer of 1861, and to Dorset by the end of 1862.

 Maintenance of the road was accomplished through statute labour, which was unable to keep up with the degradation caused by the elements.
 Despite its poor condition, the Bobcaygeon Road stayed in use until the future route of Highway 35 was built in the 1930s.